Add existing records to IRRE field

 Notice the option "foreign_selector", it will render a list of all available records, so you can choose from.

-#6 Updated by Daniel Brün almost 9 years ago
+#6 Updated by Daniel Brün about 9 years ago

 I think there still is no decent way to do this.
 I'll try to further explain the problem:

 There are two tables: Cars and Engines.
 Usually there a couple of engines that are used in many cars.
 Every car can have only one engine, an engine can be part of many different cars.
 It would make sense to put the ID of an engine into the cars-table.

 When creating a new car in the database it is easy to display a list of existing engines in a select-box, simply by setting type=select for the appropriate field in the cars table.